lokearm/armchar-swish/docs/CLI using JSON.md

 	+ [x] extra XP from virtues
 	+ [x] Improved characteristics
 	+ [x] XP for later life
-+ [ ] Step 6.
++ [x] Step 6.
 Refactor and treat grogs differently
-	+ [ ] Calculate CharGenParameters from VF list
-	+ [ ] Refactor CharGen advancement and validation into CharGen module
-	+ [ ] Use CharGenParameters in the validation during CharGen
+	+ [x] Introduce a CharacterSheet object which can be passed along advancement processing
-	+ [ ] Virtues and flaws for grogs
+	+ [x] Virtues and flaws for grogs
 + [ ] Step 7.
 Companion Advancement
 	+ [x] advanceCharacter function
 	+ [ ] Fix ordering on CharTime